This article has been updated from a previous version.

 There are two types of blended mortgages: the blend and extend mortgage, and the blend to term mortgage.

 With a blend and extend mortgage, you blend the rates together and extend the term of your mortgage.
-Your new blended mortgage payment will be somewhere between your old and new rates.
+Your new blended mortgage payment will reflect both your old and new interest rate.

 For argument’s sake, let’s say you have three years remaining on a five-year term mortgage with a fixed rate of 3.90%.
-Through a proper refinance, you could take on a new five-year fixed term at, say, 2.5% — but you’d have to pay a prepayment penalty.
-You can avoid the prepayment penalty by settling on a new/extended five-year term and a blended mortgage rate of, say, 3.25%.
+If fixed mortgage rates were to lower drastically a year from now, you could take on a new five-year fixed term at, say, 2.5% through a standard refinance — but you’d have to pay a prepayment penalty.
+You can avoid the prepayment penalty by settling on a new extended five-year term and a blended mortgage rate of, say, 3.25%.

 With a blend to term mortgage, on the other hand, you don’t extend your mortgage term.
 However long you have left in your current mortgage term is how long you’d have the blended rate for.
-So in the example above, you have three years remaining on a five-year mortgage term, your new mortgage term would still be three years, but your blended mortgage rate would likely be on the higher end of the range because you are opting for a shorter term and, therefore, the lender is able to collect less interest from you.
+In the example above, you have three years remaining on a five-year mortgage term.
+Your new mortgage term would still be three years, but your blended mortgage rate would likely be on the higher end of the range because you are opting for a shorter term and, therefore, the lender is able to collect less interest from you.

 While a blended mortgage can give you access to a one-time lump sum equity payment, a home equity line of credit (HELOC) gives you access to the equity in your home on an as-needed basis.